-Major drainage facilities, flood control, hazardous materials, housing types, street crossings, traffic control, and utilities are defined and physical limits and interfaces identified, based upon site specific surveying with digitized data integrated into alignment base mapping, plan profiles.
+Major drainage facilities, flood control, hazardous materials, housing types, street crossings, traffic control, utilities, are defined and physical limits and interfaces identified, based upon site specific surveying with digitized data integrated into alignment base mapping, plan profiles.

-The project scope reflects the safety and security requirements resulting from the project sponsor's Hazard Analyses and Threat and Vulnerability Assessments.
+The project scope reflects the safety and security requirements resulting from the Sponsor's Hazard Analyses and Threat and Vulnerability Assessments.

-Major or critical design decisions are defined including rehabilitation or reuse of existing structures, facilities, or systems including but not limited to the following:
+Major or critical design decisions are defined including rehabilitation or reuse of existing structures, facilities or systems including but not limited to the following:

-- 1. Refer to "Design Relative to Site and Geotechnical Conditions" above. - 2.
-Structural elements for retaining walls and other site structures are advanced in design. - 3.
-Major or critical work details, structural element dimensions, design interfaces, and physical interfaces are complete and well defined in terms of drawings, standards, criteria, specifications, and contract package scopes. - 4.
-Mass balance diagrams complete for vertical alignments on fill or cut are supported by complete site-specific surveys and soil investigations. - 5.
-The presence of buried structures, utilities, and contaminated soils which may have to be backfilled or which would otherwise be unavailable for backfilling, has been taken into account. - 6.
-Construction access is adequate. - 7.
-Access and staging areas are defined.
+- 1) Refer to Design Relative to Site and Geotechnical Conditions above; - 2) Structural elements for retaining walls and other site structures are advanced in design. - 3) Major or critical work details, structural element dimensions, design interfaces and physical interfaces are complete and well defined in terms of drawings, standards, criteria, specifications and contract package scopes. - 4) Mass balance diagrams complete for vertical alignments on fill or cut are supported by complete site specific surveys and soil investigations; - 5) The presence of buried structures, utilities, and contaminated soils which may have to be backfilled or which would otherwise be unavailable for backfilling, has been taken into account; - 6) Adequate construction access; - 7) Access and staging areas are defined.